adi9358/Sales_price_prediction_ann/README.md

 AdvertisingSpend (Numerical): The amount spent on advertising for the product.
 Region (Categorical): The region where the product is sold (e.g., North, South, East, West).
 SalesPrice (Numerical): The target variable, representing the sales price of the product.

+I have made a app using streamlit and deploy on streamlit app

+<h2>for app click this : https://salespricepredictionann-kwnckxqkf9ractxpgdzvab.streamlit.app/</h2>